Terms and conditions

 We regret it is impossible to cater for guitar, recorder, piano or harp, but we invite students of these instruments to audition for percussion.
 Percussion students must be at least Grade 3 AMEB in their regular instrument (e.g. recorder, piano, guitar, harp).

-Restrictions on certain instruments
+Restrictions on instruments

 For some very popular instruments, we have set a maximum number of places for each ensemble.
-These instruments include (but are not limited to) flute, saxophone and percussion.
+These instruments include (but are not limited to) flute, trumpet and percussion.
 Admission of these instruments is in order of receipt of application.
 We maintain a waiting list in case of withdrawals, but we urge you to apply early.

 The minimum age for Morning Only students is eight years as at the start of Camp.
 There is no maximum age for Camp.

-Photography, videoing, filming and the use of mobile phones and electronic devices, are not permitted during concerts, or any rehearsals or timetabled activities.
+Photography, videoing, filming, and the use of mobile phones and electronic devices, are not permitted during concerts, or any rehearsals or timetabled activities.
 This is because of concerns about interruptions to performances, copyright, consent, privacy and duty of care.

-A Camp photographer has been appointed, and these photos are available to parents and campers at a reasonable cost.
+A Camp photographer has been appointed, and these photos are available to parents and Campers at a reasonable cost.

-Because of the group nature of the Camp activities, it is necessary for all Campers to attend all timetabled sessions included in the package for which they have paid.
+Because of the group nature of the Camp activities, it is necessary for all students to attend all timetabled sessions included in the package for which they have paid.
 In particular, all Campers must attend concert rehearsals on the final Saturday of Camp.